stastnypremysl/lsql-csv/README.md

 This will print all pairs user and its group excluding the default group.
 You can read it as `from /etc/passwd P, /etc/group G select P.1, G.1 where P.1 in G.4`.

-How does `in` works?
-It's one the basic string level "consist".
+How does `in` work?
+It's one of the basic string level "consist".
 If A is a substring of B, then `A in B` is true.
-Otherwise it is false.
+Otherwise, it is false.

 And the output?